ethereum/ethereum-org-website/src/content/developers/docs/networks/index.md

 #### Which Testnet should I use?

 The two public proof-of-stake testnets (which client developers are maintaining post-merge) are Goerli and Sepolia.
 The Goerli network was merged with the Prater Beacon Chain testnet.
-The Sepolia network has been created to transition to proof-of-stake.
+The Sepolia network was created to test the transition to proof-of-stake.

 **[Sepolia](#sepolia) is the recommended default testnet for application development**.
 The Sepolia network uses a permissioned validator set.
 It's fairly new, meaning its state and history are both quite small.
 This means the network is quick to sync to and that running a node on it requires less storage.
 This is useful for users who want to quickly spin up a node and interact with the network directly.